inferno-framework/davinci-pas-test-kit/lib/davinci_pas_test_kit/docs/client_suite_description_v201.md

 details of the prior authorization request before submitting them

 These and any other requirements found in the PAS IG may be tested in future versions of these tests.

+### Known Issues

+Testing has identified issues with the source IG that result in spurious failures.
+Tests impacted by these issues have an indication in their documentations.
+You can find the full list of known issues [here](https://github.com/inferno-framework/davinci-pas-test-kit/labels/source%20ig%20issue).